You can find Part I of this series here

 I praised Pullman’s knowing to leave space there in the novel but that doesn’t mean adaptations are necessarily wrong to fill in the detail.
 Again, different mediums have different needs.

-Wright, for example, has a different telling and weighting of the His Dark Materials story with different needs in adapting the books for stage.
-He consciously shifts the focus and tone of the story and how he sets it up.
+Nicholas Wright, for example, in his stage play has a different telling and weighting of the His Dark Materials story to introduce, with different needs in adapting the books for stage.
+And so he shifts the focus and tone of the story and how he sets it up.

 Wright introduces a framing device to the story: Lyra and Will as twenty-somethings ‘meeting’ in the Botanic Garden on Midsummer’s Day in their different worlds.
 Their cross-dialogue-reminiscing turning into the stage equivalent of an extended flashback, which forms the body of the play.